Manual grinders have always been kind of slow compared to their electrical counterparts.

 The standard Jx has a very simple system with small clicks for each increment.
 There’s a total of 30 clicks per rotation.

-Overall, the adjustment on the Jx is excellent and way less headache than for example the Lido 3, or the Helor 101.
-It’s pretty similar to the well-known Comandante but has a bit more resolution, allowing for a more precise adjustment, which is handy, especially for espresso.
+In general, the adjustment on the Jx grinder is excellent and much less of a hassle compared to other grinders such as the Lido 3 or the Helor 101.
+It is quite similar to the popular Comandante, but with more precision, allowing for a more accurate adjustment, which is particularly useful for making espresso.

-On the Jx Pro the adjustment is completely different.
-The dial is located on top of the grinder, right where you pour in the beans.
+On the Jx Pro, the adjustment dial is located on top of the grinder where you pour in the beans.

 The adjustment on the Pro is very precise and responsive.
 Instead of 30 increments per rotation, you have 40.